Write off debts you cant afford

 A DMP allows you to renegotiate your monthly payments so that they are more manageable.
+Your monthly payment is divided between your creditors.
 Like an IVA or Trust Deed, the payments are based on how much you can realistically pay.
-However, as the full amount must still be repaid, smaller repayments will result in a longer repayment period, and it is unlikely that any of the debt will be written off.
+However, as the full amount must still be rapid, smaller repayments will result in a longer repayment period.
+With a DMP it is unlikely that any of the debt you owe will be written off.

 - a relatively steady and stable income